 - Operating Expenses For the water fund most operating costs are fixed; meaning not varying based on the volume of water sold; with the exception of energy, treatment chemicals and certain other supplies, which vary with production. - Personnel Services CRW reviews full time equivalent (FTE) needs each year to determine how many new FTEs are projected over the budget period and includes these into the expense projections.
-The total projected FTEs for all four enterprise funds for the five-year period is 11 new FTEs. - Supplies The supplies for the water fund are expected to remain consistent over the five-year study period at about \$2.0 million a year. - Energy Costs Over the five-year study period these are expected to increase at an average rate of approximately 5%. - Capital Improvements Total water system capital improvement costs from 2022-2026 are expected to be \$45.8 million in today's dollars.
+The total projected FTEs for all four enterprise funds for the five-year period is 13 new FTEs. - Supplies The supplies for the water fund are expected to remain consistent over the five-year study period at about \$2.0 million a year. - Energy Costs Over the five-year study period these are expected to increase at an average rate of approximately 3%. - Capital Improvements Total water system capital improvement costs from 2023-2027 are expected to be \$54.5 million in today's dollars.
 Only improvements and replacements that provide benefits to existing customers are included in revenue requirements.
-Improvements to serve growth are funded from SDFs. - Inter-Fund Loans The water fund does not have an Inter-Fund loan balance that it is paying on at this time as an expense. - Transfers Out These include the costs for the vehicle replacement fund which is transferred to the fleet department for about \$1.5 million over the five-year period.
-Also included in the transfers out is approximately \$3.0 million over the five-year period for revenues captured in the water fund by tier that are designated for the water resources fund. - Fund Balances When fund balances are drawn down from initial balances, the use of those funds is a source of funding to cover water fund expenses.
+Improvements to serve growth are funded from SDFs. - Inter-Fund Loans The water fund does not have an Inter-Fund loan balance that it is paying on at this time as an expense. - Transfers Out These include the costs for the vehicle replacement fund which is transferred to the fleet department for about \$2.1 million over the five-year period. - Fund Balances When fund balances are drawn down from initial balances, the use of those funds is a source of funding to cover water fund expenses.
 When it is building the fund balance it is a use of funds as cash is added to the water operating fund.
 These are projected to be kept at an acceptable level of working capital, which is a minimum of 60 days O&M in the operating reserve.
-This also conforms to the FMP goal to keep adequate reserves and maintain fund balances between minimums and maximums.

-- Debt Service The water fund currently has two outstanding revenue bond issues (2012 and 2015).
+This also conforms to the FMP goal to keep adequate reserves and maintain fund balances between minimums and maximums. - Debt Service The water fund currently has two outstanding revenue bond issues (2012 and 2015).
 The 2012 bond issue was a refinancing of 2003 and 2004 bonds and the 2015 bond issue was a refinancing of 2006 bonds.
-The water fund debt service amounts to approximately \$1.7 million annually through 2023 and then drops down to approximately \$690K through 2026. - Debt Service Coverage The debt service coverage ratio in the model is set to 1.2 times the total annual debt service amount, which is about \$2.0 million.
+The water fund debt service amounts to approximately \$1.7 million in 2023 and then drops down to approximately \$687K through 2026.

+Debt Service Coverage - The debt service coverage ratio in the model is set to 1.2 times the total annual debt service amount, which is about \$1.3 million.
 This is a bond covenant requirement.

 The portion of annual system revenue requirements to be recovered through rates depends on a utility's financing policy and its other sources of income.
 To determine the amount of service charge revenue the water enterprise must generate annually, the total revenue requirements must be reduced by non-rate or other system revenues.
 Other system revenues are defined as all revenues except those derived from water rates.
-Table 9 represents the water fund service charge revenue requirements for 2022-2026.
+Table 9 represents the water fund service charge revenue requirements for 2023-2027.